system-zero/system-zero/README.md

   make DEBUG=1 static
 ```

-By default libraries and applications are installed in sys/`uname -m`.
+By default libraries and applications are installed in sys/`uname -m` namespace.

+For shared targets, normally you do not need to add the library path to ld.so.conf
+and call `ldconfig`.
+If a call to an executable fails with a message that linked libraries can not
-You may want to prepend LD_LIBRARY_PATH=sys/`uname -m`/lib/z path/to/exec when
+be found, you may want to prepend LD_LIBRARY_PATH=sys/`uname -m`/lib/z in the
-calling an executable, or the other options is through ldconfig for libraries,
+command line.

+For convienence you may add the sys/`uname -m`/bin to PATH environment variable
-and to set the binary path `pwd`/sys/`uname -m`/bin to your shell env file.
+to your shell environment file.

 There is no support for installation to the `/` namespace.